rohitkumarvatsh01/Java_8_Features/README.md

 ## Static Method in Interface

 - Illustrates the use of static methods within interfaces, including a static method in a functional interface.

-Feel free to explore each example individually and use them as a reference for understanding functional programming concepts in Java.
-The code is well-commented to provide clarity and understanding.
-Enjoy learning and experimenting with functional programming in Java!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.